 Usually people are seen pretty quickly at the drop in, however at busy times you may have to wait for a bit.
-This is a walk in service so you can always pop back if you don’t want to wait, or grab a sofa and make yourself comfortable, play on the xbox and if you’re lucky you might even get a brew!
+This is a walk in service so you can always pop back if you don’t want to wait, or grab a sofa and make yourself comfortable, if you’re lucky you might even get a brew!

-If you want to see the nurse for contraception you may have to wait a few weeks as it is a very busy service (link to clinic times).
+If you want to see the nurse for contraception you may have to wait a few weeks as it is a very busy service.
 Alternatively you can access contraception Monday-Saturday through Conifer services which is a drop in service, however waiting times are different all the time and we wouldn’t be able to advise you on how long you might be waiting.

-If you want a full STI check you can usually make an appointment to see our health worker the same week, but if you pop in they will fit you in where possible but you might have a short wait or be advised the next time she will be free.
+If you want a full STI check you can usually make an appointment to see our health worker the same week, she is in every Wednesday afternoon, but if you pop in they will fit you in where possible but you might have a short wait or be advised the what time she will be free.

-Yes, our Peer Education team, Boys and young mens team or CARE team all offer varying levels of support.
-This requires a referral to be made, you can do this yourself or sometimes social workers or school’s might do this (link to referral form), depending on how many people are already being supported it can take a bit of time for your support to start, however we will contact you to let you know where you stand with this.
+Yes, you are always welcome to pop in for a chat at the drop in, however if you feel you need more, speak to a worker and if we can't help we can find other workers and services that all offer varying levels of support which might be able to help.
+This will be likely to require a referral to be made, you can often do this yourself or sometimes social workers or school’s might do this, depending on how many people are already being supported it can take a bit of time for your support to start.

 Yes this is not a problem.
 Lots of people come in with their partners or friends.
 You can bring your children or younger siblings with you (although please be aware they have to stay with you for safety).
 You might want to come with a support worker from another service, some people come in come in with their parents!
 Any of this is fine, we want you to feel comfortable.
 Also, if you come in with someone, but you don’t want them in the private room with you, let us know and we will make sure you are seen alone.